Academic Internship Program

 Once a week you’ll take an evening course.
 You get to choose one that suits you from a wide range of options.
 All courses meet for three hours one night, Monday through Thursday, but are otherwise like courses taught on your campus.
 In many cases, they have a direct relationship to the work you're doing throughout the week and range from politics and business to international affairs and communications.

 Fridays are for the LEAD Colloquium where you'll begin developing your professional identity and understand how to navigate the workplace as you get a feel for your career path.
 In your LEAD small group you'll interact with peers, begin to identify and leverage your strengths and share what you experience at your internship.
-There are also larger group activities, tours and site visits where you'll hear some great speakers and build your professional network.
+You will also select a professional track, through which you will take part in larger group activities, tours and site visits where you'll hear some great speakers and build your professional network.

 Throughout the program, you'll build a portfolio that showcases what you've learned and documents your professional journey.